Boise State vs. San Jose State: Sportsbook promo codes, odds, spread, over/under - January 5

 - Odds to win the national championship: +25000

-- Boise State is 70th in college basketball in terms of its odds to win the national championship (+25000), much lower than according to the computer rankings (52nd).
+- Boise State is 70th in the country in terms of its odds to win the national championship (+25000), much lower than according to the computer rankings (52nd).

-- Bookmakers have made the Broncos' national championship odds the same now (+25000) compared to the beginning of the season (+25000).

-- With odds of +25000, Boise State has been given a 0.4% chance of winning the national championship.
+- Boise State's chances of winning the national championship, based on its odds, are 0.4%.

 Check out all the futures bets available at BetMGM!